 -If you don’t have a business, you can relay/send people into the EMP network as an affiliate and build your business that way.
 It’s a legitimate option.

--I’m really NOT a fan of the fact that there’s 10 different packages to purchase.
+-I’m really NOT a fan of the fact that there’s 10 different packages to purchase, each with a different price.
 Don’t get me wrong, they are optional, some are cheap, others are very expensive but if they had all of these goodies organized into one system that you could pay monthly for, I’d gladly become a member.
 Right now, I don’t know which of the packages I need and I doubt beginners will too.
 And that…